mfernest/SEBC/challenges/challenges.md

 ---
 <div style="page-break-after: always;"></div>

-# <center> Challenges - March 9, 2018 - Palo Alto, CA
+# <center> Challenges - May 18, 2018 - FCE New Hire

 * Overview
   * Build a CM-managed CDH cluster and secure it